 Programs at the K-12 level focus on everything from academic and behavioral needs, to significant cognitive delays and mental health issues.
 The Senior High also provides five programs in which the curriculum focuses on work experience.

 The Fort Dodge Community School District is in compliance with the Individuals with Disabilities Education Act (IDEA), requirements outlined by the Iowa Department of Education.
 According to state targets, our District excels in areas of transition, demonstrating our strength to prepare students with special needs for a postsecondary setting or the world or work.
-Last year, 100 percent of our special education students age 16 and above received measureable, annual Individualized Education Plan (IEP) goals and transition services.
+Last year, 100 percent of our special education students age 16 and above received measurable, annual Individualized Education Plan (IEP) goals and transition services.

 Determining the Need for Special Education Services